Just fake it ’til you make it.

 You May Have to Fake It . . .

-“What do you mean ‘fake it ’til you make it’ in regards to body image?” you may be wondering.
+“What do you mean ‘fake it ’til you make it’?” you may be wondering.

 I’m not suggesting you tell yourself you look like a runway model or something silly like that.
 But you MUST love yourself as you are now.
-You must be do these things — eat well and work out — because you love your body.
+You must be do these things – eat well and work out – because you love your body.
 Because you want to become a better, stronger, more confident version of yourself.
-(This is the trademark of a Beautiful Badass).
+This is part of what I call The NEW Definition of Fitness.

 Furthermore, learn to appreciate your body for what it can DO and not just for how it looks.
 Appreciate your strength and physical abilities.
 Oftentimes this is easier than focusing on your physical appearance and can lead to greater self-confidence.

 Even if you don’t yet believe you’re beautiful, wonderful, strong, and confident, fake it at first.